 Consult a Business Attorney

 Certain exemptions, such as the professional exemption included in the state’s Wage Orders, remain in effect, providing some business owners with the continuing opportunity to utilize independent contractors even if they do not meet the requirements of the ABC Test.
-As a law firm committed to supporting small and medium-sized businesses in California, the attorneys at Gehres Law Group, P.C. are closely monitoring the developments and impact of the Dynamex decision, and advise all businesses who are unsure of the effect of this ruling on their business model to contact us for an employee classification evaluation.
+As a law firm committed to supporting small and medium-sized businesses in California, the attorneys at Gehres Law Library are closely monitoring the developments and impact of the Dynamex decision, and advise all businesses who are unsure of the effect of this ruling on their business model to contact us for an employee classification evaluation.